 Because your logo holds so much power, you need to invest time—and perhaps a small amount of money—to get it right.
 This guide will show you how.

-What makes for a great logo?
+What makes for a great brand logo?

 Great logos include color and a clear design style.
 Sometimes, the design features imagery, but more often, typography comes into play.
 Each of these elements can play a powerful role in conveying the identity you’ve worked hard to build.